samgriesemer/nnjs/README.md

 # Neural Network Visualization in Javascript

-This is a Javascript implementation of a vanilla neural network.
+This is a Javascript implementation of a vanilla feedforward neural network.
 I put this together to help visualize the neural net training process in a somewhat intuitive manner, all within the browser.
-As such, visualizaing the neural network as it learns is a somewhat intensive process for the browser and is restricted to relatively simple problems.

 ## Demo